wtechgo/vidhop-android/readme.md

  Title: metadata
  Description: Edit the metadata of downloads.
  Commands:
-    setdescription <your_description> => Set a description in the metadata JSON file. setsummary <your_summary>         => Set a summary in the metadata JSON file. setcategories <your_categories>   => Set categories in the metadata JSON file. settopics <your_topics>           => Set topics in the metadata JSON file. setspeakers <your_speakers>       => Set speakers in the metadata JSON file. setcreators <your_creators>       => Set creators in the metadata JSON file. rmdescription <your_description>  => Remove a description in the metadata JSON file. rmsummary <your_summary>          => Remove a summary in the metadata JSON file. rmcategories <your_categories>    => Remove categories in the metadata JSON file. rmtopics <your_topics>            => Remove topics in the metadata JSON file. rmspeakers <your_speakers>        => Remove speakers in the metadata JSON file. rmcreators <your_creators>        => Remove creators in the metadata JSON file.
+    metadata                     => show metadata of last download metadata <FILE_ABS_PATH>     => show metadata for file with absolute path setdescription <DESCRIPTION> => set a description in the metadata JSON file of the last download setsummary <SUMMARY>         => set a summary in the metadata JSON file of the last download setcategories <CATEGORIES>   => set categories in the metadata JSON file of the last download settopics <TOPICS>           => set topics in the metadata JSON file of the last download setspeakers <SPEAKERS>       => set speakers in the metadata JSON file of the last download setcreators <CREATORS>       => set creators in the metadata JSON file of the last download settimestamps <CREATORS>     => set timestamps in the metadata JSON file of the last download addtimestamps <CREATORS>     => add (append) timestamps in the metadata JSON file of the last download rmdescription <DESCRIPTION>  => remove a description in the metadata JSON file of the last download rmsummary <SUMMARY>          => remove a summary in the metadata JSON file of the last download rmcategories <CATEGORIES>    => remove categories in the metadata JSON file of the last download rmtopics <TOPICS>            => remove topics in the metadata JSON file of the last download rmspeakers <SPEAKERS>        => remove speakers in the metadata JSON file of the last download rmcreators <CREATORS>        => remove creators in the metadata JSON file of the last download rmtimestamps <CREATORS>      => remove timestamps in the metadata JSON file of the last download setdescription <DESCRIPTION> [<PARTIAL_FILENAME>] => set a description in the metadata file that matches the partial filename rmdescription <DESCRIPTION> [<PARTIAL_FILENAME>]  => remove a description in the metadata file that matches the partial filename note  => the two previous examples including [<PARTIAL_FILENAME>] expose the mechanism applicable to all other 'set' and 'rm' metadata methods

  Title: history
  Description: Show history of actions in VidHop.
  Commands:
-    vhistory => shows the history of the videos you or metadata download chistory => shows the history of the channels you or metadata download ahistory => shows the history of the audio you or metadata download phistory => shows the history of the podcasts you or metadata download thistory => shows the history of the thumbnails you or metadata download
+    vhistory => shows the history of the videos you downloaded chistory => shows the history of the channels you downloaded ahistory => shows the history of the audio you downloaded phistory => shows the history of the podcasts you downloaded thistory => shows the history of the thumbnails you downloaded

  Title: sync
  Description: Sync files between phone and workstation.
  Commands:
-    syncvidhop  => fetch VidHop files from phone to workstation and send files from workstation to phone sendvidhop  => send files from workstation to phone fetchvidhop => fetch VidHop files from phone to workstation
+   syncvidhop  => fetch VidHop files from workstation to phone and send files from phone to workstation
+               => syncvidhop executes sendvidhop and fetchvidhop sendvidhop  => send files from phone to workstation fetchvidhop => fetch VidHop files from workstation to phone
+ Prerequisites:
+   1. the IP-address and user have to be known in the 'sync' file, optionally via config.ini
+   2. passwordless public SSH keys should be configured on phone and workstation (or you'll have to type passwords)
+   3. start sshd on workstation and phone (Termux)
+ Notes:
+   sendvidhop sends all VidHop files, keeps the metadata files and deletes media files to not clog up the phone fetchvidhop fetches only metadata files to enable video searches in Termux via the fvid command
+ Troubleshoot:
+   No permissions error was solved by disabling the firewall on the workstation.

+ Title: loader
+ Description: VidHop management functions.
+ Commands:
+    updatevidhop    => default update
+    updatevidhopbin => is updatevidhop minus Termux system update uninstallvidhop => remove all VidHop executables, downloaded data in the VidHop directory will NOT be deleted installloader   => alias for install_loader
+    install_loader  => enables users to reload with '. vidhop
+    fetch_github    => download the newest VidHop code from GitHub update_python_packages => updates Python packages with pip (package manager)
 ```

 ## Sync